lulange/lulange.github.io/README.md

-This is a website that I use for fun and experimental projects.
+This is a personal website that I use for my coding projects.
-I finally figured out how to use git
+ - Lucas